 - a violation of any law, rule, or regulation, or

-- mismanagement, a gross waste of funds, an absence of authority, or a substantial and specific danger to public health or safety.
+- mismanagement, a gross waste of funds, an abuse of authority, or a substantial and specific danger to public health or safety.

 Frequently Asked Questions